Caring, Professional Dental Extractions

 - Avoid crunchy, sticky, or spicy foods for at least three to five days after your tooth extraction.
 These foods can irritate the healing site or become trapped in the socket, increasing the risk of complications.

-- Always follow your dentist’s personalised instructions, especially if you had a complex extraction or multiple teeth removed.
+- Always follow the specific instructions provided by your dentist, especially after complex extractions or when multiple teeth are removed.

-We’ll explain your aftercare clearly during your visit so you know what to do after your extraction.
-If you’re ever unsure about what’s safe to eat, our Bunbury dental team is happy to assist.
+We will clearly explain your aftercare during your visit so you know what to do after your extraction.
+If you’re ever unsure about what’s appropriate to eat, our Bunbury dental team is happy to assist.

 When can I drink coffee after a tooth extraction?